-Your town may not be served by a public community water system or your water or wastewater system is very small in size.
+Your town may not be served by a public community water system, your water or wastewater system is very small in size, or your wastewater system is collection only.
 Jersey WaterCheck includes information on 388 drinking water systems and 155 wastewater systems.
 These systems serve more than 96% of the people with drinking water and wastewater service in New Jersey.
 Systems that are very small in size are not included due to data gathering challenges.
-Wastewater systems that are only collection systems, and do not have a NJPDES permit, are not included.
 Drinking water systems that do not serve a year-round population of at least 25 customers are not included.
+Wastewater systems that only have collection systems, and do not have a NJPDES permit (i.e., do not have a treatment plant), are not included.
 Jersey WaterCheck also does not include information on private wells or any water systems that are small enough to fall outside of state and federal regulation.